sodadata/docs/soda/product-overview.md

 # Soda overview
 *Last modified on {% last_modified_at %}*

-Soda is a platform that enables Data Engineers to test data for quality where and when they need to.
+Soda is a tool that enables Data Engineers to test data for quality where and when they need to.

 Is your data fresh?
 Is it complete or missing values?
 Are there unexpected duplicate values?
 Did something go wrong during transformation?
 Are all the data values valid?
 Are anomalous values disrupting downstream reports?
 These are the questions that Soda answers for Data Engineers.